bmcorser/_bmcorser.github.io/blog/2015/11/21/fun-with-permutations.rst

 Ah ha!
 The cycle is complete; we started at 2 and got back there.
 It’s easy to see if we keep raising :maths:`\alpha` to higher powers we will repeat ourselves every third power.
-We can show this cycle more clearly if we use a different notation for our permutation:
+Let’s think about our permutations slightly differently.
+We can show the cycle we have observed more clearly if we use a different notation for our permutation:

 .. maths::

     $ \alpha = (2 \ 7 \ 5) $

 That just means 2 maps to 7 maps to 5 and then back to 2.
-Everything else just maps to itself.
-With the above notation, we can clearly see that the *orbit* has a length of three, interesting that we got 2 to map back to itself at the third power.
+Anything not mentioned just maps to itself (nothing interesting happens).
+With the above notation, we can clearly see that the *orbit* has a length of three.
+It’s interesting that we got 2 to map back to itself at the third power.
 Let’s write out :maths:`\beta` in the same way:

 .. maths::